Asian Recipes/ Dinner/ Korean/ Pasta & Noodles/ Recipes/ Super Simple

 What You’ll Need

 • Pasta – You can use any pasta shape you like.
 Today we’re using fettuccine but also love making this with penne, spirali or shells too.
-You can sub with noodles if you prefer (why not try with homemade udon noodles, ramen or konjac noodles for a lighter calorie option).
+Sub with noodles if you prefer (such as udon noodles, ramen or konjac noodles for a lighter calorie option).
+Boil until just al dente.

 • Dashi Stock – This adds extra savoury / umami flavour to the gochujang pasta sauce.
 You can sub with chicken or vegetable stock, or pasta water if you prefer.